DNAdamageinPD/Natureageing/README.md

 For scientific inquiries about this project, please contact Dr. Mastroberardino directly.
 For technical issues with the code, please open an issue in this repository.

+Note: The metadata file is not included in this repository due to patient privacy concerns.
+These data can be requested from the PPMI website.